Adam-Mathew-Duke/Python-Bootcamp/README.md

 ## Python Introduction

 ### Overview
-This repository contains the projects and exercises from my journey through the Complete Python Programming Bootcamp coruse.
-It serves as a record of my learning process, focusing filling gaps in my Python knowledge to build a strong foundation.
+This repository features projects and exercises from my journey through the Complete Python Programming Bootcamp.
+It documents my learning process, focusing on filling knowledge gaps and building a strong foundation in Python.

 ### Course Folder
 The Course Folder includes coding exercises from the course materials.
 These exercises cover key topics such as: